patricksurry/g3/README.md

 </html>
 ```

-This tells G3 to retrieve the pre-defined `DHC2FlightPanel` example panel,
+This tells G3 to fetch the pre-defined `DHC2FlightPanel` example panel,
-and draw it as a new SVG object into the HTML `<body>` element.
+and draw it as a new SVG object appended to the HTML `<body>` element.
 By default the panel provides fake metrics so you can see your gauges moving
 in a somewhat realistic but random way.
 Save the file and use a terminal window to serve it locally using your favorite HTTP server.
-For example
+For example try:
 ```shell
 python -m http.server
 ```